flyaflya/causact/README.md

 *Accelerate Bayesian analytics workflows* in R through interactive modelling, visualization, and inference.
 Uses probabilistic graphical models as a unifying language for business stakeholders, statisticians, and programmers.
+Due to its visual nature and simple model construction, `causact` serves as a great entry-point for newcomers to computational Bayesian inference.

 <img src="man/figures/causactDemo.gif" width="40%" style="display: block; margin: auto;" />

-This package relies on the sleek and elegant `greta` package for Bayesian inference. `greta`, in turn, is an interface into `TensorFlow` from R. Future iterations of the `causact` package will aim to be a front-end into several universal probablistic programming languages (e.g. Stan, Turing, Gen, etc.).
+This package is solely R-based, but behind the scenes, it relies on the `numpyro` Python package for Bayesian inference.

 Using the `causact` package for Bayesian inference is featured in `A Business Analyst's Introduction to Business Analytics` available at